-Every year, certain kinds of companies report information on proxy votes to the SEC using Form N-PX.
+Every year, certain kinds of companies report information on proxy votes to the SEC using Form N-PX, which is similar to but distinct from Form DEF 14A.
 This required form is important for accountability and information sharing.
 A new rule change in 2022 requires even more disclosures.
 Discover what's on this important SEC form and who must file it.

 N-PX is a form that companies use to report proxy voting records.
 The form provides information about various aspects of voting, such as board elections, executive compensation and proposals.

 Some of these changes, such as executive compensation, are relatively new for reporting purposes.
-They went into effect as of the latest update (late 2022) to the N-PX form.
+For example, institutional managers subject to Section 13(f) are now required to file Form N-PX for say-on-pay votes.
+These changes went into effect as of the latest update (late 2022) to the N-PX form.

 Registered management investment companies must fill out this form annually and file it with the SEC.
 Because mutual funds and exchange-traded funds are types of registered management investment companies, they are required to complete this form.